Man abducted and sexually assaulted schoolgirl while dressed as woman

 He then subjected her to a series of sexual assaults over the course of a day.

-The court was told that Miller is in the process of transitioning to female.
+The court was told that Miller, who owned a butcher shop, is in the process of transitioning to female.

-He pleaded guilty to the charges at the High Court in Edinburgh.
+He pled guilty to the charges at the High Court in Edinburgh via videolink and did not appear in person.

+The offences included abduction, sexual assault, possession of indecent images of children and intentionally causing a child under the age of 13 to look at a sexual image.

 The offences were committed at his home in the village of Gattonside near Melrose.